GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 | client_token_endpoint_auth_method(optional) | | An optional string value for the client token endpoint auth method. |
 | client_token_endpoint_auth_signing_alg(optional) | | An optional string value for the client token endpoint auth signing alg. |

-Next step is to configure [Gluu OAuth 2.0 UMA RS plugin](#gluu-oauth-20-uma-rs-plugin).
+The next step is to configure [Gluu OAuth 2.0 UMA RS plugin](#gluu-oauth-20-uma-rs-plugin).

 ## Gluu OAuth 2.0 UMA RS plugin

 User-Managed Access Resource Server plugin.

-It allows to protect your API (which is proxied by Kong) with [UMA](https://docs.kantarainitiative.org/uma/rec-uma-core.html)
+It allows you to protect your API (which is proxied by Kong) with [UMA](https://docs.kantarainitiative.org/uma/rec-uma-core.html)

 !!!
 Note:
-    You must need to configure the **gluu-oauth2-client-auth** plugin first.
+    You need to configure the **gluu-oauth2-client-auth** plugin first.

 ### Installation